HL7/smart-app-launch/input/pages/example-brands.md

-*Note: The brands below are real and fake data mashups.
-I've used real names and locations to maintain a sense of authenticity and to keep things intuitive, but nothing about the payloads below should be considered official.*
+{% capture SQUARE %}<span style="font-size:1em">&#9634;</span>{% endcapture %}

+*Note: Although real names and locations have been used, the information presented below is not real.
+The brands below are fabricated for the purpose of these examples.*

 ### LabCorp: Lab with Thousands of Locations Nationwide